Curriculum overview January 2019

 Our learning in the Nursery!

-This year, we have decided to use a mix of Jolly Phonics, Letters and Sounds and Read, Write, Inc. Phonics programme to teach phonics to our Nursery children.
-These are excellent programmes that are geared towards teaching young children to read and write.
+This year in Nursery we will be using Letters and Sounds and Read, Write, Inc. Phonics programmes to teach phonics to our Nursery children.
+These are excellent programmes that are geared towards teaching young children to develop their listerning skills and later to develop their understanding of phonics and writing.
 It is important at this stage that children learn the sounds that a letter makes, begin to blend these sounds to make words and to practise correctly forming the letters.

 Please find attached some links that will help your child develop their phonic sounds and their writing.